 How an insurance rate increase is affected by you:

 - If you are involved in an AT-FAULT collision, this will affect your insurance rates.
 You will see a rate increase as a result of making an at-fault claim.

-- You receive traffic tickets or similar violations.
-These are a direct consequence of unsafe driving and you’re unquestionably at fault.
+- You received traffic tickets or similar violations.
+These are a direct consequence of unsafe driving and you’re unquestionably wrong.
 The more severe the ticket/violation, the higher your rates will go.

 - Your license has been suspended – if your license is suspended due to a traffic violation, it will have a large impact on your premium.
 However, if it has been suspended for administrative reasons ie. Medical, it should not affect your premium.

-How pricing is affected without you in the equation:
+How an insurance rate increase is affected without you in the equation:

 - New cars have higher repair costs – old cars were cheaper to repair, so claims were lower, and as a result rates were lower.
-Now due to the heightened repair costs insurance companies have to pay, rates have increased as well.
+Now due to the heightened repair costs insurance companies have to pay, rates need to increase as well.